AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_message.md

 ## Download a thumbnail

-When uploading an image or video file, the Chat server automatically creates a thumbnail for the file on the server.
+When uploading an image or video file, the Chat server can create a thumbnail for the file.
 This method has an extra `thumbnail` field in the request header compared with [downloading a file](#download).

 For each App Key, the call frequency limit of this method is 100 per second.